common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/draft/en/bas.md

 <!-- {{WRITING_SYSTEM_DESCRIPTION}} -->
 <!-- @ OPTIONAL @ -->
 <!-- A description of the writing system (or writing systems) used in the text corpus -->

+The prompts and responses in this dataset are written in the Latin alphabet, following the orthography of Protestant missionaries but with modifications introduced by the dataset's author.
+One such modification is the use of an apostrophe before the symbols 'y' and 'b' to signal nasal prefixes.
+For example:
+'me n'yo': 'stealing palm wine from the palm trunk' (as opposed to *me nyo*, meaning 'drinking'), and *m'bôñ*, meaning 'poison'. 'cassava' (vs. 'mbôñ': 'poison').
+As a general rule, the apostrophe signals 'accidentals' of a morphological or prosodic nature.

 #### Symbol table
 <!-- {{ALPHABET_TABLE}} -->